 - Technical manuscripts or other publications are sometimes produced by research projects and scientific studies funded by BPA, and may include symposium papers, and scientific journal articles.
 These reports are relatively all-encompassing (spanning the scope of the contract/project), detailed, formal, and often structured according to a prescribed format.

-Contractors should review the formatting guidelines prior to uploading reports to Pisces.
+Contractors should review the reporting guidelines prior to uploading reports to Pisces.